jal90/guitar-tracker/README.md

 * Implement drop-down lists for makes, models, and string brands, while including an 'other' input Âfield to cover all the bases.
 Makes wouldn't require too much work; neither would string brands.
 Models would be a longer process; though with the 'other' button there, I wouldn't have to sweat too much about including them all.

+* TOAST instead of success modal

+* update guitars in place so they don't move

 #### Wireframes:

 https://imgur.com/a/0diOM